Queensland Travel Guide

 - Stand at the very northern tip of Australia!

-Most accommodation options in the Cape York peninsula are camping like.
-It is by far, one of the most remote places in Australia, so there are no motels or hotels (except Weipa).
+Accommodation options in the Cape York peninsula are mostly camping-based.
+Being one of the most remote places in Australia, there are no motels or hotels (except for Weipa).

-On the way to Cape York, there are many free and paid camping options.
-You can stay in any roadhouse that has its own, unique atmosphere where you can grab a late diner, watch the footy and relax among other campers.
+However, on the way to Cape York, there are numerous free and paid camping options available.
+You can stay in any roadhouse that has its own unique atmosphere, where you can grab a late dinner, watch the footy, and relax among other campers.
+These roadhouses offer basic facilities such as showers, toilets, and laundry facilities.

 Stay at least one night in Hann River Roadhouse, Musgrave Roadhouse, Archer River Roadhouse or Bramwell Roadhouse and you will not regret it.
 Get a campfire going and cook your camp oven meal.
-Learn about campfire cooking here.
+Learn about campfire cooking.

-Right on the tip of Australia, after you cross the Jardine River on a ferry, you can camp free in any designated camping spot or on the beach.
-For instance, in Usher Point, just pick a nice, beautiful, spot on the beach and have a good night there.
+At the tip of Australia, after crossing the Jardine River on a ferry, you can camp for free in any designated camping spot or on the beach.
+For instance, at Usher Point, you can pick a beautiful spot on the beach and enjoy a peaceful night under the stars.

 The caravan parks on the tip are all located at the beach to make your stay more enjoyable.
 Check the below table to see which caravan park is suitable for you.